merative/curam-kubernetes/README.md

 # Cúram on Kubernetes – Containerization Assets & Runbook

 Welcome to the repository for containerizing Cúram for deployment on Kubernetes.
+The runbook is intended as a starter framework and not as a rigid prerequisite.

 This repository contains:
-- Automation assets and configurations to support Cúram containerization
+- Automation assets and configuration examples to support Cúram containerization
 - A runbook to guide you through the setup and deployment process

 📘 **Runbook Documentation:**
 You can view the full step-by-step runbook here: